Applying for a Music Scholarship

 Music Scholarship Audition

-- Application: Please complete the online application by the deadline indicated for your choice of date.
+- Application: Please complete the Music Application by the deadline indicated for your choice of date.

 - Audition: We will schedule you an audition on the day you select if the application is submitted on or before the deadline.